icecreampoop/CSF-Exam-Sandbox/README.md

-# In angular
+## In PlayingWithAngular
-In main app.component, how to use ONE function to work on different variables, surprisingly complicated first try component is [ngClass] sample
+1) In main app.component, how to use ONE function to work on different variables, surprisingly complicated <br>
+2) first-try component is [ngClass] sample